 To acknowledge universally defined and accepted behaviors, students are given an “Outstanding Patriot Ticket.”
 Students receive recognition through the ticket, a call home from the Pathway leadership team, and a chance to win a mystery motivator.
 This reinforces positive behaviors and encourages these accepted behaviors throughout the school day and in the future.

 The Pathway School has received state-wide recognition from the Pennsylvania Positive Behavior Support (PAPBS) Network for meeting the criteria for implementing PBIS.
 During the 2019-2020 school year, The Pathway School was recognized as meeting the criteria for Tier 1 Fidelity.
-In 2020-2021, the school received the recognition of a Tier 1 Participant, and in 2021-2022, Pathway was named a Tier 1 Sustaining Program.
+In 2020-2021, the school received the recognition of a Tier 1 Participant.
+In 2021-2022, Pathway was named a Tier 1 Sustaining Program, and for the 2022-2023 school year, the school was recognized as a Tiers 1-2 Site.
 Below is the recognition from this past school year.